 The Massachusetts health insurance marketplace is available to residents in need of health insurance coverage, and offers a large variety of coverage options with premium subsidies and cost-sharing subsidies available based on household income (these subsidies help to offset monthly premium costs as well as out-of-pocket costs, with eligibility based on household income).

 The health insurance plans sold in the marketplace are designed for people who are self-employed, employed by a small business that doesn’t offer health coverage benefits, or early retirees who aren’t yet eligible for Medicare.

-Healthcare plans in the Massachusetts marketplace are available to anyone during the annual open enrollment period (which tends to be extended into January in Massachusetts, offering one of the longest enrollment periods in the United States).
+Healthcare plans in the Massachusetts marketplace are available to anyone during the annual open enrollment period (which tends to continue until January 23 in Massachusetts, offering one of the longest enrollment periods in the United States).
 If it’s outside of the annual open enrollment period, you may qualify for a special enrollment period if you’ve experienced a qualifying event, such as losing healthcare coverage through an employer, moving to a new area, or getting married.

 Based on your income you may also qualify for health insurance in Massachusetts under expanded Medicaid coverage.
 When the Affordable Care Act was enacted in 2010, Medicaid expansion was a cornerstone of lawmakers’ efforts to expand realistic access to health coverage and healthcare to as many people as possible.
-If you have a household income up to 133 percent of poverty (138 percent with the 5 percent income disregard), you will likely be able to enroll in Medicaid (MassHealth), and enrollment is available year-round.
+If you have a household income up to 138% of the poverty level, you will likely be able to enroll in Medicaid (MassHealth), and enrollment is available year-round.